Solidarity is Global Institute/Jordan

 Amman

-SIGI/J promotes women’s rights and the full participation—politically, economically, and socially—of women and girls in public life in Jordan, through capacity building, civil society engagement, advocacy, and direct social, psychological, legal aid services.
+SIGI/J promotes women’s rights and the full political, economic and social participation of women and girls in public life in Jordan, through capacity building, civil society engagement, and advocacy.
+The organization provides legal aid, psychosocial support, vocational training, protection services, and referrals to shelters for vulnerable women.

 Click Here to Access Resources for Jordanian Activists